 There are several companies and organizations that track the average cost of home insurance in different states.
 We looked at two of them — ValuePenguin and Insurance.com — to gain some insight into how much homeowners in Washington State are paying for their insurance policies.

 The good news is that ours is one of the most affordable states in the country, where homeowners premiums are concerned.

 Insurance.com had similar numbers.
-In a March 2018 report, the company listed Washington as being the sixth most affordable state in the country for homeowners policies.
+As of July 2019, the company listed Washington as being the sixth most affordable state in the country for homeowners policies.
 According to their analysis, the average cost of home insurance in Washington State was around $653 per year.
 That’s 47% below the national average.

 If you average the two figures reported by these sources, you’d get an average cost of $674 per year.
 So that gives us some idea as to what homeowners in Washington are paying, on average, for their home insurance coverage.
 But how much might you pay?
 Here are some factors that might determine that.

 As mentioned earlier, there are several variables that can affect the cost of a home insurance policy.
 The size of the deductible and the type of coverage are two factors that have the most influence on the cost.
 But there are others as well.

 The home insurance deductible is the amount you (the homeowner) must pay toward a loss before your insurer kicks in to cover the rest.
 The premium is the amount you pay each year for your policy.
 There’s usually an inverse relationship between the deductible and the premium.
 This means that homeowners in Washington could lower their annual premiums by opting for a higher deductible amount.
 So this can affect the overall cost of your home insurance policy.

 Replacement cost vs. market value: